 If you have the time and the resources to commit – then you are set for hosting.
 If not, then get support!
 There are many companies available offering supporting services, you can find them by a simple Google search.

 My advice however is, get a professional agency to fully manage your short term rental, and let them manage your home and maximise your financial return.

 Whether you decide to do it yourself or seek professional assistance, hosting your home can be financially and personally rewarding and help you to fund your dreams.
 By ensuring you have taken all the above factors into account before embarking on your journey, you have laid the path to a happy and successful experience.
 An eyes wide open approach will pay dividends for you, your home and your guests!

 If you are located in Sydney and require information or advice regarding hosting your home on the short term rental market, please contact our team at firstname.lastname@example.org

-MadeComfy provides an end-to-end property management service, which means property owners don’t need to do a thing when they hand over their keys.
+MadeComfy provides an end-to-end property management service in Sydney, Melbourne and Brisbane.
+This means property owners don’t need to do a thing when they hand over their keys.
 MadeComfy makes the process of earning greater returns from short-term renting effortless, achieving up to 40% more than long-term rentals and self-managed Airbnb listings.
 Get in touch with us today to see how we can help!

 Customer or non-customer of MadeComfy, we want to help you to profit from the Airbnb boom.
 Did you experience firsthand that it is quite difficult and takes a lot of time to manage your Airbnb and other properties?
 Don't make it difficult for your self and start using a professional short-term rental management company today.
 Discover what our home rental management or investment property management can do for you.